Date

 The price of the shingles themselves is only one part of the equation.
 A couple of “hidden” factors can dramatically affect your roof’s real cost.
 First, let’s talk about warranties.
 A “lifetime” warranty sounds great, but it often doesn’t mean your roof is fully covered for its entire life.
 The non-prorated, full-coverage period is typically much shorter, sometimes only around 10 years.
 Second, installation quality is non-negotiable.
 Even the most expensive, highest-rated shingles will fail if they aren’t installed correctly.
 Common mistakes like improper nailing, poor shingle alignment, or faulty flashing can lead to leaks and major damage, turning a great investment into a costly problem.

-Common Mistakes That Can Ruin Your New Roof
+Avoid These Common Mistakes with Your New Roof

 You’ve spent time and money selecting the perfect shingles, and you’re excited to see your new roof come to life.
 But the work doesn’t stop there.
 A few common missteps can turn your beautiful new roof into a costly problem down the road.
 Even the highest-rated shingles can fail if they aren’t installed and maintained correctly, which is why protecting your investment means being aware of the pitfalls that can compromise your roof’s integrity and shorten its lifespan.